-Starting in 2011, for equity incentive awards made under the Plan: (i) for restricted share units without performance goals, if a change-in-control occurs prior to the vesting date, the restricted share units would remain outstanding and vest on the vesting date; and (ii) for performance shares, if a change-in-control occurs, performance would be measured at the date of the change-in-control, and the number of performance shares earned would be determined as of the date of the change-in-control as follows:
+For equity incentive awards made under the Plan: (i) for restricted stock units without performance goals, if a change-in-control occurs prior to the vesting date, the restricted stock units would remain outstanding and vest on the vesting date or, if earlier, vest upon a qualified termination event following a change-in-control; (ii) for Options, if a change-in-control occurs prior to any vesting date, the Options would remain outstanding and vest in accordance with the vesting schedule, or, if earlier, accelerate and vest upon a qualified termination event following a change-in-control; and (iii) for performance shares, if a change-in-control occurs, performance would be measured at the date of the change-in-control, and the number of performance shares earned would be determined as of the date of the change-in-control as follows:

-• If a change-in-control occurs more than one year after the grant date, the number of performance shares earned as of the change-in-control date would be the greater of (i) the amount earned based on actual performance, or (ii) the target number of performance shares.

-• If a change-in-control occurs within one year after the grant date, the number of performance shares earned as of the change-in-control date would be a pro rata portion (based on the number of whole months in the applicable performance period worked from the date of grant to the change-in-control) of the greater of (i) the amount earned based on actual performance, or (ii) the target number of performance shares.
+- If a change-in-control occurs more than one year after the grant date, the number of performance shares earned as of the change-in-control date would be the greater of (i) the amount earned based on actual performance, or (ii) the target number of performance shares. - If a change-in-control occurs within one year after the grant date, the number of performance shares earned as of the change-in-control date would be a pro rata portion (based on the number of whole months in the applicable performance period worked from the date of grant to the change-in-control) of the greater of (i) the amount earned based on actual performance, or (ii) the target number of performance shares.